gyani123/gyani123.github.io/_teachings/data-science-fundamentals.md

 ## Course Overview

-This course provides a comprehensive introduction to data science principles and practices.
-Students will:
+This course provides a comprehensive introduction to human movements.

-- Learn the end-to-end data science workflow
-- Gain practical experience with data manipulation tools
-- Develop skills in data visualization and communication
-- Apply statistical methods to derive insights from data

 ## Prerequisites